 He walked around the depot, found a ramshackle catwalk.
 One thing about being malnourished as a kid, he might not be strong, but his skinny ass could be quiet.
 Without a sound, he climbed the scaffolding and peered across the flat rooftop.

 A ghoul crouched behind a row of metal barrels, her back to him.
-She still had a full head of brown hair, but he could see peeling, blistered hands loading a 10mm.
+She still had a full head of hair, but he could see peeling, blistered hands loading a 10mm.

 He crept close, aimed for her heart, and waited a whole three minutes before she glanced over her shoulder and saw him.